Generic Name: estradiol vaginal (local) (ES tra DYE ole VA jin ul (LO kul))

-Estradiol vaginal (local) may also be used for purposes not listed in this medication guide.
+Yuvafem (local) may also be used for purposes not listed in this medication guide.

-You should not use estradiol if you have: undiagnosed vaginal bleeding, liver disease, a bleeding disorder, if you have major surgery, or if you have ever had a heart attack, a stroke, a blood clot, or cancer of the breast, uterus/cervix, or vagina.
+You should not use estradiol if you have: undiagnosed vaginal bleeding, liver disease, a bleeding disorder, if you will have major surgery, or if you have ever had a heart attack, a stroke, a blood clot, or cancer of the breast, uterus/cervix, or vagina.

 Do not use if you are pregnant.

 Estradiol may increase your risk of developing a condition that may lead to uterine cancer.
 Report any unusual vaginal bleeding right away.

 Using Yuvafem can increase your risk of blood clots, stroke, heart attack, or cancer of the breast, uterus, or ovaries.
 Estradiol should not be used to prevent heart disease, stroke, or dementia.

 Before taking this medicine

 You should not use estradiol if you are allergic to it, or if you have:

 unusual vaginal bleeding that has not been checked by a doctor;